stefan-bergstein/manuela-visual-inspection/ml/README.md

 # Model training for the Metal Nut Data Set

+There are two ways for demonstrating the model training

+1) Walk through the Jupyther notebook [Darknet-Model-Training.ipynb)](Darknet-Model-Training.ipynb)
+   - Deploy an OpenDataHub Operator on OpenShift
+   - Create an OpenDataHub instance with a JuypterHub
+   - Upload  and walk through the Jupyther notebook [Darknet-Model-Training.ipynb)](Darknet-Model-Training.ipynb)
+2) Follow the steps in this below

 ## Metal Nut Data Set
 - Credits to https://www.mvtec.com/company/research/datasets
 - See also: https://www.mvtec.com/company/research/datasets/mvtec-ad